coppit/docker-filebot/README.md

 Configuration
 -------------

+When run for the first time, a config file named `filebot.conf` will be created in the config dir.
+(If you are upgrading from an old version, compare your existing `filebot.conf` against `filebot.conf.new` instead.)
+If you wish to download subtitles, edit the config file to set the username and password, as well as the language.

 When run for the first time, a script named `filebot.sh` will be created in the config dir, and the container will exit.
 Edit this file, customizing how you want FileBot to run.
 For example, you might want to change the file rename